arpitbbhayani/articles/blogs/bayesian-average.md

 We will use the [MovieLens Dataset](https://grouplens.org/datasets/movielens/) to explore various scoring functions in this article.
 In the dataset, we get user ratings for each movie and the ratings are made on a scale of 1 to 5.

 # Generating the score
-The score we generate for each item, should be proportional to the quality quotient which means higher the score, superior is the item.
+The score we generate for each item should be proportional to the quality quotient which means higher the score, superior is the item.
 Hence we say that the score of an item is the function of all the `m` ratings that it received.

 ![score function](https://user-images.githubusercontent.com/4745789/79067003-cf8b9400-7cd9-11ea-9b16-c1875933725a.png)